Derick McDuff: When You Imitate The Shining

 5 Random Questions is an entertainment podcast brought to you by Danny Brown.

-Please let your friends know they can listen for free on Apple Podcasts, Spotify, as well as their preferred podcast app, or online at 5 Random Questions.
+And if you have friends that would enjoy the show, tell them they can listen for free on Apple Podcasts, Spotify, as well as their preferred podcast app, or online at 5 Random Questions.

 Winner of the Best Interview Podcast at the 2025 Ear Worthy Podcast Awards.